Zandario/dmui/dmui.md

 #### Hidden Variable

 The `_hidden` control variable causes the variable to be automatically stored in the form but with no visible interface.
 (Assign _hidden to a true value.)
-This is a similar effect to the [HIDDEN](#hidden) interface type, except HIDDEN variables are not automatically embedded in the form if you override HtmlLayout().
+This is a similar effect to the [HIDDEN](#hidden) interface type, except HIDDEN variables are not automatically embedded in the form if you override get_html_layout().

 #### Wrapping